RAHS Library Collections

 A profile on Ethel Foster is part of our Women’s History Month webpage.

-About Watson
+About Captain James Henry Watson

 Born in Devonshire, England, Captain James Henry Watson (1841-1934) served with the British militia and was promoted to captain in the 1st Infantry Regiment, New South Wales, in 1889, later resigning his command in 1892.
 As well as his military service, Watson had a varied business career.
 He worked in Victoria, England and India, including time spent in the service of the Great Indian Peninsula Railway Co.
 In 1880 he moved to Sydney to become a department manager for David Jones.
 He used the business skills he learnt from his employers to establish his own company in 1889 – Beard, Watson & Co., carpet warehousemen.